Marketing Strategy

 What is a KPI?

-Similarly, KPIs provide a calculated focus for your overall marketing efforts and can help you with operational improvement.
+Similarly, KPIs provide a calculated focus for your overall marketing and business efforts and can help you with operational improvement.
+They provide a holistic view of your overall performance and can help you become a more data-driven, integrated organization.
 A more concise look at how they help move your efforts forward:

 KPIs provide objective evidence of progress.